vaperion/blade/README.md

 > [!WARNING]
 > For Fabric, make sure to use `include(modImplementation("..."))` to add Blade as a jar-in-jar dependency.

+> [!TIP]
+> Blade uses [Lucko's Fabric Permissions API](https://github.com/lucko/fabric-permissions-api) for permission checks on
+> Fabric.
+Plugins such as LuckPerms provide support for this API.

 ## Usage

 ### Maven